sanwariya2729/Recipe-app/README.md

 # RECIPE DATABASE

 ## Description
-	-It is a recipe database where you can establish connection to a remote database.
+	-It is a recipe manager where you can establish connection to a remote database.
 	-It is used C++ to connect to the the database and has a basic UI which was implemented using wxWidegets library -Using this we can fetch information through various methods such as name of the recipe, favourites , reviews etc